g9wp/sdl3-deno/README.md

 import { Event, EventType } from "@sdl3/sdl3-deno/events";

-// some modules are not yet published - you can use them directly from source by cloning the repository import * as structs from './gen/structs/mod.ts';
+// some modules are not yet published - you can use them directly from source by cloning the repository import * as macros from './gen/macros/mod.ts';

 ```